March 20, 2024

 If you’ve ever heard a little kid sing the ABC song, you’ve likely heard them sing “lmnop” all lumped together.
 Yes, they can sing the alphabet song.
 But do they know that l, m, n, o, and p are five different symbolic representations for distinct letters that compose the alphabet?
 It’s the same with counting.
 A child may be able to count to 20, or 100, without understanding that the numbers they say each represent a distinct value.

-Instead of working with what we think students know, the critical learning phases help us figure out “what they still need to understand regarding a particular concept.
-Teachers will be able to recognize the difference between getting their students to do or say something that gives the appearance of knowledge and evidence that shows what they really know.”
+Instead of working with what we think students know, the critical learning phases help us figure out what students still need to understand.
+They give teachers a way to tell the difference between performance, getting students to do or say the ‘right’ thing, and actual understanding.

 Now, let’s explore how these phases directly impact the way students approach number stories.

-So what exactly does any of this have to do with word problems?
-According to Kathy Richardson, there are 4 things students need to do to solve number stories:
+So what does any of this have to do with word problems?
+According to Kathy Richardson, there are 4 things students need to do to solve a number story:

 - Interpret the mathematical situation described in the problem